thingsdb/ThingsDocs/v0/content/data-types/thing/keys.md

 ### Return value

-Returns an array with property names.
+Returns a list with property names.

 ### Example